iadvize/documentation/Documentation.md

 ## Webhook retry management

-If errors occurs during webhook query (40x, 50x http status codes), we will retry to post message two times.
+If errors occur during webhook query (40x, 50x http status codes), we will retry two times.
+We will try to send you the following requests:
 * First time after delay of 10 seconds,
 * and second time after 20 seconds (so, 30 seconds after first call).

-To track events in error, you can follow "X-iAdvize-CorrelationId" in headers, or "eventId" in payload.
+In case of failure, you may need to track events in error, by following "X-iAdvize-CorrelationId" in headers, or "eventId" in payload.

 ## Webhook security